 Ric worked for The Dow Chemical Company in the environmental health and safety area.
 He was a Dow representative on President Clinton’s Council on Sustainable Development, and the World Business Council on Sustainable Development.
 Ric is member of the National Sustainable Ag Standards Committee facilitated by the Leonardo Academy.
 He has served successfully on both state and federal level environmental and hazardous Advisory Boards, and has served on the boards of directors for several non-profit organizations.

-He and his wife Laura have five grown children and reside in Hope, Michigan.
+He and his wife Laura have five grown children and reside in Siloam Springs, Arkansas.

 Dr. Joe Affholter is a co-founder of Gantec, a Consulting Scientist, and serves on the board of directors for Gantec Inc. He earned his B.S. degree at Michigan Technology University in chemistry and biology, and his PhD in molecular pharmacology from Stanford University.